Grand Rapids Flight

 The Grand Rapids Flight were a team in the International Basketball League based in Grand Rapids, Michigan.

-The Flight underwent a office change in 2007 when David Fox took over the roles of General manager and Head Coach from founder Tyler Whitcomb.
-The team was owned by the Grand Rapids Junior Jammers Youth Foundation from 2008–2010, a non-profit based in Grand Rapids, Michigan founded by David Fox.
-The team's Head Coach David Fox, coached the team for three seasons, and in his third season was the longest running tenured head coach in the IBL.
+The Flight underwent an office change in 2007 when David Fox took over the roles of general manager and head coach from founder Tyler Whitcomb.
+The team was owned by the Grand Rapids Junior Jammers Youth Foundation from 2008 to 2010, a non-profit based in Grand Rapids, Michigan founded by David Fox.
+The team's head coach, David Fox, coached the team for three seasons, and in his third season was the longest running tenured head coach in the IBL.

 On the court, the team was a solid success in 2006, reaching the Final Four.
 The Grand Rapids Flight at one time held the record for most points scored in a single game, after a 179–146 drubbing of the Des Moines Heat.

-The Flight helped to set the record for single game attendance against the Elkhart Express in 2007 as over 5,200 attended the game, many to see Sun Ming Ming.
+The Flight made international news in 2007 by signing 7 ft 9 in basketball player Sun Mingming, still known as the tallest athlete in the world.
+The Flight helped to set the record for single game attendance against the Elkhart Express in 2007 as over 5,200 attended the game, many to see Sun.